theunknowninfinite/848F_3D_Vision/Assignment_2/README.md

 1. Only the outputs used in the webpage are attached to the code to reduce size of package.
 2. Ignore warnings about depricated functions.
-3. Te webpage has been submitted in a seperate zip along with the code.
+3. The input image, ground truth and predicted values are automatically saved.
-4. The input image, ground truth and predicted values are automatically saved.
+4. Define path in  `dataset_location.py` according to windows or linux host being hosted as the file path automatically changes depends on that.
-5. Define path in  `dataset_location.py` according to windows or linux host being hosted as the file path automatically changes depends on that.
+5. The webpage that is the report can be found under the reports folder.